odin-public/aps-node-runtime/README.md

 - Babel 5.8.34
 - `rpmbuild` command

-If you are missing something from this list (exctept the first item :grinning:), `build/build.sh` script will tell you about it.
+If you are missing something from this list (except the first item :grinning:), `build/build.sh` script will tell you about it.

 Steps: